Episode - 1F09

-- Affably Evil: Terry Molloy.
-If it weren't for his stealing and, at the end, tricking everyone into going on a wild goose chase so he can escape prison, he'd just be affable.
+- Affably Evil: Molloy.
+If it weren't for his stealing and, at the end, tricking everyone into going on a wild goose chase so he can escape prison, he'd just be affable (and even then, he left a politely worded letter to explain the purpose of the wild goose chase).
 If anything, Springfield's attempts to deal with the cat burglaries cause more damage than he does.

 - Big "NO!": Homer's reaction to Jimbo Jones quitting the posse to go to law school after he feels Homer let him down.

-- Easily Forgiven: After Molloy was caught, he talked the citizens into forgiving him.
-The trope was subverted when, despite this, Chief Wiggum arrested him and he had to escape.
+- Easily Forgiven: After Molloy is caught he talks the citizens into forgiving him.
+The trope is subverted when, despite this, Chief Wiggum arrests him and he has to escape.

-- Easy Come, Easy Go: Thanks to a house's laser system, Jasper regained his eyesight but lost it seconds after.
-He even mentioned the trope when he accepted the loss.
+- Easy Come, Easy Go: Thanks to a house's laser system Jasper regains his eyesight but loses it seconds after.
+He even mentions the trope when he accepts the loss.

-- Homage: The final few minutes of the episode are a homage to It's a Mad, Mad, Mad, Mad World.
+- Homage: The final few minutes of the episode are an homage to It's a Mad, Mad, Mad, Mad World.

-- In fact, when the reach the "Big T", you can see the "Big W" in the background.
+- In fact, when they reach the "Big T," you can see the "Big W" in the background.